Destination Azure Databricks #

 I. Create a Databricks cluster #

 To establish connection between your Databricks instance and Arcion, you need to provide the connection details for your cluster.
-The connection details are available from Databricks JDBC and ODBC drivers configuration page.
-To get the connection details, follow these steps:
+You provide these connection details to Replicant using the connection configuration file.
+To retrieve connection details, follow these steps after you set up a cluster:

 - Server Hostname